Consensys/0x_audit_report_2018-07-23/0x_Audit-final.md

 A contract that has the above listed properties is the Forwarder contract.
 It requires a ZRX token balance to function properly and it also approves the Exchange proxy contracts to make transfers on its behalf.
 An attacker can create an order to obtain ZRX (in exchange for, e.g., 1 wei), using SignatureType.Caller with the Forwarder contract as the maker.
 If such an order is used in a call to `Forwarder::marketSellOrderWithEthAsync`, the Forwarder address will be `msg.sender` when calling `fillOrder`, the signature will be seen as valid and the order will be filled.

 The following order is a POC for the attack (full details in [forwarder_malicious.ts.txt](https://github.com/ConsenSys/0x_audit_2018-07-23/files/2322170/forwarder_malicious.ts.txt)).
 The Forwarder will process the order and trade with itself as it is both the taker and the maker.
-The Forwarder will end up with exactly the balance after the Exchange contract has settled the order and Forwarder will transfer the takerAmount to itself and makerAmount to the attacker.
+The Forwarder will end up with exactly the same balance after the Exchange contract has settled the order and Forwarder will transfer the takerAmount to itself and makerAmount to the attacker.

 ```
 Order {